XPUI-Framework/xpui-framework/docs/writing-a-backend.md

 # Writing a backend

 You have hardware nobody here supports and you want a screen on it.
 This is the
-path: six traits, in the order you need them, and the obligations the compiler cannot check.
+path: five traits, in the order you need them, and the obligations the compiler cannot check.

 [`host.md`](host.md) is the contract itself, method by method.